flutter/website/src/docs/development/tools/inspector.md

 ## Feedback

-If you have suggestions, or encounter issues, please [file an issue in our tracker]({{site.github}}/flutter/flutter-intellij/issues/new?labels=inspector)!
+If you have suggestions, or encounter issues,
+[file an issue in our tracker]({{site.github}}/flutter/flutter-intellij/issues/new?labels=inspector)!